prathamrao021/Peer2Peer/README.md

    Enter message to send: transfer example.txt

 ## Example
-.
-Peer A listens on port 8888.
+- Peer A listens on port 8888.
-.
-Peer B connects to Peer A on localhost:8888 and sends a message or transfers a file.
+- Peer B connects to Peer A on localhost:8888 and sends a message or transfers a file.
-.
-Both peers can continue to send messages and transfer files concurrently.
+- Both peers can continue to send messages and transfer files concurrently.

+## Error Handling
+- Timeouts: If a peer is unreachable within a specified time, a timeout error is handled gracefully.
+- Connection Refusal: The program handles cases where a peer connection is refused, ensuring a smooth user experience.